ChimeHQ/Chime/README.md

 **Ask** before taking on a significant task.
 That said, I have a strong bias towards enthusiasm.
 If you are excited about doing something, I'll do my best to get out of your way.

+By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

 ### Building

 - clone the repo